BrucesHobbies/energyMaster/README.md

 ![Figure 2: PZEM Wiring](https://github.com/BrucesHobbies/energyMaster/blob/main/figures/figure2.png)

 # Required Hardware
 As an Amazon Associate I earn a small commission from qualifying purchases.
-It does not in anyway change the prices on Amazon.
+It does not in any way change the prices on Amazon.
 I appreciate your support, if you purchase using the links below.

 ## PZEM Module (about $20 USD)
 For Alternating Current (AC) devices